 Vicki was one of the original workers that organized the program in 1984.
 Since that time Vicki has served her unit as chairperson, union representative, grievance handler and on the bargaining team.
 Formerly the VP for Human Resources, she is now one of the three trustees that make sure our NOLSW finances and records are in order.
 Vicki is enjoying retirement and spending more time with her four grandsons and one granddaughter.

 Donis joined the NOLSW staff as an the West Coast Organizer in January 2008.
 Donis had been a staff attorney at the Maryland Legal Aid Bureau (MDLAB) for five years.
 While at MDLAB, Donis was the unit chairperson, on the bargaining committee, handled grievances, testified and lobbied for increased legal services and worked with the Community Action Program (CAP), the political action committee of the UAW.
 Donis also worked as a community organizer for the Association of Community Organizations for Reform Now (ACORN).

 Ellen joined the staff of NOLSW/UAW Local 2320 as an Administrative Assistant in August 2006.
-Prior to that time, she worked for Local 15 of the National Association of Broadcast Engineers as an Administrative Assistant in the Pension and Welfare division.
-Ellen maintains the membership files and records and deposits dues for our Union.
-She also assists Diane with the day-to-day running of the office.
+Prior to that time, she worked for Local 15 of the National Association of Broadcast Employees and Technicians (NABET) as an Administrative Assistant in the Pension and Welfare Funds.
+Ellen was promoted to Union Administrator in 2014.
+She, along with Maura, carries out the Administrative functions of the Union.